sankalp163/sankalp163/README.md

 ## I'm a Student and a Developer !!

 - Mostly busy finding something new to learn, occasionally end up distracting myself in the process as well :sweat_smile:.
-- I am currently learning Web Developemnt, primarily focussing on React.
+- I am currently learning Web Development, primarily focussing on React.
 Equally fascinated by DSA problems.
 - Love reading 📔, watching movies 🎥 and playing Guitar 🎸.
 - Reach out to me regarding opportunities, queries or projects.